Highfivery/zero-spam-for-wordpress/readme.txt

 WordPress Zero Spam is great at blocking spam &mdash; as a site owner there's more you can do to [stop WordPress spam](https://www.benmarshall.me/stop-wordpress-spam/) in its tracks.

-= Multilingual Supported =

-We’ve integrated multi language support within the framework of our plugin, so you get a translated dashboard out of the box, and developer options to add even more languages.
-Contribute new languages via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/zero-spam/).

-= Help test & contribute to WordPress Zero Spam =

-WordPress Zero Spam can only stay up-to-date and bug-free with the help of contributors and testers.
-You can help test upcoming releases and contribute by forking the project on [GitHub](https://github.com/bmarshall511/wordpress-zero-spam).

-= Plugin Support =

-* For usage &amp; tutorials, view the [documentation](https://www.benmarshall.me/wordpress-zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam).
-* Have questions?
-Visit the [WordPress Zero Spam Forum](https://wordpress.org/support/plugin/zero-spam/).
-* More FAQs and API documentation can be found at [Zero Spam](https://zerospam.org/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam).

 = WordPress Zero Spam needs your support =

-**WordPress Zero Spam is free — completely free & always will be.** It's hard to continue development and provide support without contributions.
-If you find using WordPress Zero Spam useful, please consider making a [donation](https://www.benmarshall.me/donate/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam).
-Your donation will help encourage and support the plugin's continued development and user support.
+**WordPress Zero Spam is free — completely free & always will be.** Development requires resources, please consider making a [donation](https://www.benmarshall.me/donate/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) to help encourage and support the plugin's continued support.

 * Like our [Facebook Page](https://www.facebook.com/zerospamorg/)
 * Follow us on [Twitter](https://www.facebook.com/zerospamorg)